 Kasia: “A great initiative.
 A brilliant idea to provide in-house training, as well as fun activities, which I really enjoyed.”

 Tomas: “It was a very good teambonding activity.
-The mix of people from the office and the fulfilment centre allowed us to get to know each other a bit more, working together in a different environment.
-Even now people recognise and remember each other from Innovation Week.”
+The mix of people from the office and the fulfillment center allowed us to get to know each other a bit more, working together in a different environment.
+Even now people recognize and remember each other from Innovation Week.”

 Bringing the whole company together

 At the start of Innovation Week, we also had our annual summer party.
-This time we went to Sedgebrook Hall in Northamptonshire.
+This time we went to Sedgebrook Hall in Northamptonshire, UK.

 Our summer party brings together all of our people, their families and loved ones, and it went off with a bang.
 From bouncy castle frolics to sumo wrestling action (not to mention those very welcome and refreshing water balloons), there was plenty of fun to be had.